pashamray/stm32g474re-nucleo-example/README.md

-# stm32g474re_nucleo_example
+# STM32G474RE Nucleo example

-stm32g474 nucleo examples
+This repository contains examples of working with peripheral devices.